Pain in Jaw

 Charlene:

-Yes, I've heard of your type of problem and had a couple of similar cases.
+Yes, I’ve heard of your type of problem and had a couple of similar cases.
 Sometimes pain in your jaw or around your mouth can be very difficult to pinpoint as to cause.
-I would have first thought of an infection in the tooth that had the crown on it, so the
+I would have first thought of an infection in the tooth that had the crown on it, so the root canal treatment sounds logical.
+Next would be a sinus problem, but the negative CT scan would rule that out.
+But it could be another tooth, or it could be a nerve problem.
+Since you seem to be associating it with your new crown on that side, it could be a case of TMJ dysfunction, due to that crown having disrupted your bite.

 Time often helps these difficult diagnoses become more clear.
 I'd keep having it checked every time it gets significantly worse.

-I don't know what antibiotic for tooth infection you were taking, but it's possible that it's an infection of some sort and that it's resistant to the antibiotic.
-If you were my patient, I'd be inclined to try a potent antibiotic like Clindamycin for maybe two weeks and see if it has any effect on the pain.
-If it does, then you know it's an infection.
+I don’t know what antibiotic you were taking, but it’s possible that it’s an infection of some sort and that it’s resistant to the antibiotic.
+If you were my patient, I’d be inclined to try a potent antibiotic like Clindamycin for maybe two weeks and see if it has any effect on the pain.
+If it does, then you know it’s an infection.

 I've even seen cases where the pain feels like it's an upper tooth, and the problem is a lower tooth on the same side.